Off the Beaten Path Places to Visit in Japan

 The lights, colors, food, and fashion of Tokyo are some of the major reasons people travel to Japan.
 Considering how unique this city is, it is no surprise that so many people plan an entire trip to Japan just so they can experience Tokyo.

 Because there are so many things to see and do, it can be very overwhelming as a traveler to try to "do it all."
-Be sure to checkout our articles on Tokyo:

 Also, ask a local for tips on how to plan the perfect trip.
 Many suggest spending at least 5 days in Tokyo, and staying in two different areas.
 First, spend two nights in Central Tokyo, knocking out all the famous tourist sights.
 Then, pick a neighborhood that sounds interesting, and spend a few days there.
 As long as you are close to a metro station, the entire city is at your fingertips.